 Dale Najarian received her BFA from Moore College of Art & Design in Philadelphia and worked for over fifteen years as a Graphic Designer and Art Director at

-various studios and advertising agencies in New York City, Philadelphia, and Washington DC.
+various advertising agencies in New York City, Philadelphia and Washington DC.

 Dale’s new Shadow Series merges the realistic quality of a photograph with the abstract translation of a scene, to depict a dreamlike painting that draws you in.
 She is fascinated by the perspective that shadows create, and uses people’s movements to capture the ever changing relationship between dark and light.

 Dale began painting in watercolor in 1990 and over the years experimented with other mediums including acrylics, mixed media, and oils.
 She has a passion for photography and documenting her experiences is a huge part of her creative process.
 Dale's photographs taken during her travels are a source of inspiration for many of her paintings.
 She recently spent an extended period of time in Switzerland, Austria and Italy photographing and documenting life in the city and mountains.
 In 2008 she relocated with her family to Singapore for several years and traveled throughout South East Asia, New Zealand, Australia and China and found the light and textures of Asia interesting and palpable.
 Her Koi series is inspired by traditional Chinese brush painting that she studied under a Master Calligrapher while in Singapore.